Texas Lesson Study

 Ready to get started?
 Let us know you're interested!

 4. Reflect & Revise: Teachers and outside observers will reflect on the research lesson and discuss the data collected.
-Teachers will decide if they would like to make revisions to the research lesson.
+The conversation is focused on instruction and improving student learning outcomes.
+Teachers will then decide on and implement revisions to the research lesson.
 Teachers may repeat Phase 3 and 4.

 2101 West Loop 340